Yoshikazu Mera

 Yoshikazu Mera (米良 美一, Mera Yoshikazu) is a Japanese countertenor.
 His range is three and a half octaves.

 Originally wanting to become a pop singer, Mera now primarily sings classical music from the West but also classical Japanese music.
 He appears frequently as a soloist with the Bach Collegium Japan, which under its conductor Masaaki Suzuki performs Baroque music.
 His 1998 recital disc "Nightingale" on Sweden's BIS Records was a major success in Japan.

-It was revealed in a television documentary entitled "米良美一の實話" ("Yoshikazu Mela's true story") that he was born with congenital osteogenesis imperfecta.
+It was revealed in a television documentary entitled "米良美一の實話" ("Yoshikazu Mera's true story") that he was born with congenital osteogenesis imperfecta.